SELab-2/OSOC-3/files/sysadmin_guide.md

 }
 ```

-It is highly recomended to also install and configure certbot for ssl on your domain.
+It is highly recommended to also install and configure certbot for ssl on your domain.
 [Guide](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal).

 ## Notes

 ### Generating SSH Keys

-If u need to generate a ssh key in any of the stages we recomend u use a ed25519 key.
+If u need to generate a ssh key in any of the stages we recommend u use a ed25519 key.

 They can be generated using the following command.